secbrief/secbrief.github.io/_posts/2014-07-14-agricultural-bioterrorism-a-threat-assessment.md

 This threat assessment is by no means exhaustive.
 It is a surficial review of known agricultural vulnerabilities and agroterrorism threats with the purpose of highlighting weaknesses and spurring further research and analysis.
 Threat assessments can serve as an effective instrument for ongoing policy review in the policy lifecycle.
 In order to more fully address the complex threat environment which exists, a more comprehensive and routine threat assessment should be mandated by the Federal government.

-This assessment finds that the most likely perpetrators of agricultural bioterrorism are Islamists (alQa’ida, affiliated groups, and their adherents), anti-government right-wing extremists, and environmental/animal extremists (e.g., ELF and ALF).
+This assessment finds that the most likely perpetrators of agricultural bioterrorism are Islamists (al-Qa’ida, affiliated groups, and their adherents), anti-government right-wing extremists, and environmental/animal extremists (e.g., ELF and ALF).
 Due to antiterrorism efforts and the difficulty associated with carrying out a large and well coordinated attack, the most likely scenario involves lone-wolf actors or small cells of individuals.

 In terms of vulnerability, both livestock and crops are vulnerable to attack.
 Foot and Mouth Disease is the greatest threat to livestock, but Peste des Petits Ruminants, Avian Influenza, virulent Newcastle disease, Rift Valley Fever, Classical Swine Fever, African Swine Fever, Vesicular Stomatitis, Exotic bluetongue, and Lumpy skin disease are also major threats.
 Leading pathogens that pose a threat to crops include: Peronosclerospora philippinensis (Peronosclerospora sacchari), Phoma glycinicola (formerly Pyrenochaeta glycines), Ralstonia solanacearum, Rathayibacter toxicus, Sclerophthora rayssiae, Synchytrium endobioticum, and Xanthomonas oryzae.